 Since then, there has been significant research exploring online versus in-person therapy — and countless online therapy sessions — and the news is overwhelmingly good.

-To help you understand all there is to gain from doing online therapy, we dove into the research and asked therapists to share insights on what makes seeing a therapist from home so well for so many people.
+To help you understand all there is to gain from doing online therapy, we dove into the research and asked therapists to share insights on what makes seeing a therapist from home work so well for so many people.

 If you have a busy schedule due to work or family demands, finding time for therapy can feel impossible.
 Even if you can find time for an appointment, you still have to get there, and this can be another obstacle.
 Online therapy maximizes your time and eliminates the need for transportation.